simplegeo/java-simplegeo/README.md

 # java-simplegeo

-A thread-safe, Java HttpClient used to interface with the SimpleGeo Places and Context API.
+A thread-safe, Java HttpClient used to interface with the SimpleGeo Places, Context and Storage API.
 Both synchronous and asynchronous calls are provided.

 ## Disclaimer